jgm/gitit/README.markdown

 has been converted from Markdown or RST.
 See the example plugins in the `plugins` directory.
 To enable a plugin, include the path to the plugin (or its module name) in the `plugins` field of the configuration file.
-(If the plugin name starts with `Gitit.Plugin.`, gitit will assume that the plugin is an installed module and will not look for a source file.)
+(If the plugin name starts with `Network.Gitit.Plugin.`, gitit will assume that the plugin is an installed module and will not look for a source file.)

 The gitit executable will be much larger if plugins support is compiled